Skip to main content

 intermediate hop.
 These restrictions significantly delay the overall

-convergence of the underlay network within a CLOS network.
+convergence of the underlay network within a Clos network.

-data to be advertised for nodes, links, and prefixes in the BGP
+(NLRI) format allows the BGP-SPF data to be advertised for nodes,

-routing domain and used for SPF computations.
+links, and prefixes in the BGP routing domain and used for Short-

-6. LSVR Applicability to CLOS Networks
+5. BGP-SPF Applicability to Clos Networks

-With the BGP SPF extensions [I-D.ietf-lsvr-bgp-spf], the BGP best-
+With the BGP-SPF extensions [I-D.ietf-lsvr-bgp-spf], the BGP best-

-algorithms [RFC2328] both to determine whether an BGP-LS SPF NLRI has
+whether an BGP-LS SPF NLRI has changed and needs to be re-advertised

-changed and needs to be re-advertised and to compute the BGP routes.
+and to compute the BGP routes.
+These modifications will

-These modifications will significantly improve convergence of the
+significantly improve convergence of the underlay while affording the

-underlay while affording the operational benefits of a single routing
+operational benefits of a single routing protocol [RFC7938].

 Data center controllers typically require visibility to the BGP